terralang/terra/api.md

     (terra_loadstring(L, s) || lua_pcall(L, 0, LUA_MULTRET, 0))

-Embedded New Languages Inside Lua
+Embedding New Languages Inside Lua
 =================================

 Language extensions in the Terra system allow you to create custom Lua statements and expressions that you can use to implement your own embedded language.
 Each language registers a set of entry-point keywords that indicate the start of a statement or expression in your language.
 If the Terra parser sees one of these keywords at the beginning of a Lua expression or statement, it will switch control of parsing over to your language, where you can  parse the tokens into an abstract syntax tree (AST), or other intermediate representation.
 After creating the AST, your language then returns a _constructor_ function back to Terra parser.
 This function will be called during execution when your statement or expression should run.